Typically presents as a complication of extensive bowel resection.

 Short bowel syndrome (SBS) refers to a condition wherein substantial portions of the small intestine are absent, either congenitally or due to resection.
 This results in a loss of surface area for fluid, nutrient, and medication absorption, causing an inability to maintain protein-energy, fluid, electrolyte, or micro-nutrient balance when ingesting a conventionally accepted, normal diet.

-Dr Alan Buchman would like to gratefully acknowledge Dr Michael Roth, a previous contributor to this monograph.
-MR is an author of a reference cited in this monograph.
+Dr Alan Buchman would like to gratefully acknowledge Dr Michael Roth, a previous contributor to this topic.
+MR is an author of a reference cited in this topic.

 Associate Professor of Medicine